Hammonton Gazette

 The Hammonton Gazette is a weekly local newspaper located in Hammonton, New Jersey.

-It was founded in 1997 by the then-23-year-old Gabriel J. Donio.
+The Gazette was founded in 1997 by Gabriel J. Donio.
 The first print edition was published on July 2, 1997.
-Gabriel J. Donio is the publisher of The Gazette.
-Gina L. Rullo is the editor-in-chief.
-The Gazette staff consists of approximately 30 people.
 Each Wednesday, the newspaper is distributed throughout Hammonton and the surrounding area.
 The newspaper primarily covers the town of Hammonton, focusing on local politics, businesses and residents.